Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS quantum mechanics and cosmological repulsion

 \section{dS quantum mechanics and cosmological repulsion}

+The results on IRs can be applied not only to elementary particles but even to macroscopic bodies when it suffices to consider their motion as a whole.
+This is the case when the distances between the bodies are much greater that their sizes.
+In this section we consider the operators $M^{4\mu}$ not only in Poincare approximation but taking into account dS corrections.
+If those corrections are small, one can neglect transformations mixing states on the upper and lower Lorentz hyperboloids (see the discussion in the preceding section) and describe the representation operators for a particle and its antiparticle by Eqs. (\ref{II20}) and (\ref{II62}), respectively.

-Consider the nonrelativistic approximation when $|{\bf v}|\ll 1$.
-If we wish to work with units where the dimension of velocity is $m/sec$, we should replace ${\bf v}$ by ${\bf v}/c$.
-If ${\bf p}=m{\bf v}$ then it is clear from the expressions for ${\bf B}$ in Eq. (\ref{IR16}) that ${\bf p}$ becomes the real momentum ${\bf P}$ only in the limit $R\to\infty$.
-Now by analogy with nonrelativistic quantum mechanics (see Sect. \ref{classical}), we {\it define} the position operator ${\bf r}$ as $i\partial/\partial {\bf p}$ and in that case the operator ${\bf N}$ in Eq. (\ref{IR16}) becomes $-E{\bf r}$.
+We define $E={\cal E}/R$, ${\bf P}={\bf B}/R$ and $m=m_{dS}/R$.
+Consider the non-relativistic approximation when $|{\bf v}|\ll 1$.
+If we wish to work with units where the dimension of velocity is $m/s$, we should replace ${\bf v}$ by ${\bf v}/c$.
+If ${\bf p}=m{\bf v}$ then it is clear from the expressions for ${\bf B}$ in Eqs. (\ref{II20}) and (\ref{II62}) that ${\bf p}$ becomes the real momentum ${\bf P}$ only in the limit $R\to\infty$.
 At this stage we do not have any coordinate space yet.
+However, if we assume that semiclassical approximation is valid, then, by analogy with standard quantum mechanics, we can {\it define} the position operator ${\bf r}$ as $i\partial/\partial {\bf p}$.
+As discussed in Chap. \ref{WPS}, such a definition encounters problems in view of the WPS effect.
+However, as noted in this chapter, this effect is a pure quantum phenomenon and for macroscopic bodies it is negligible.
+The problem of the cosmological acceleration is meaningful only for macroscopic bodies when classical approximation applies.

-However, the consideration in Sect. \ref{classical} shows that there exist states where both, ${\bf p}$ and ${\bf r}$ are semiclassical.
-In this approximation we can treat them as usual vectors and neglect their commutators.
-Then as follows from Eq. (\ref{IR16})
+Since the commutators of ${\cal R}_{||}$ and ${\bf {\cal R}}_{\bot}$ with different components of ${\bf p}$ are proportional to $\hbar$ and the operator ${\bf r}$ is a sum of the parallel and perpendicular components (see Eq. (\ref{decomp})), in classical approximation we can neglect those commutators and treat ${\bf p}$ and ${\bf r}$ as usual vectors.
+Then as follows from Eq. (\ref{II20})

-where $H=E-mc^2$ is the classical nonrelativistic Hamiltonian.
-As follows from these expressions,
+where $H=E-mc^2$ is the classical nonrelativistic Hamiltonian and, as follows from Eqs. (\ref{II62})

-The last term in this expression is the dS correction to the nonrelativistic Hamiltonian.
-It is interesting to note that the nonrelativistic Hamiltonian depends on $c$ although it is usually believed that $c$ can be present only in relativistic theory.
-This illustrates the fact mentioned in Section \ref{CC} that the transition to nonrelativistic theory understood as $|{\bf v}|\ll 1$ is more physical than that understood as $c\to\infty$.
-The presence of $c$ in Eq. (\ref{AG2}) is a consequence of the fact that this expression is written in standard units.
-In nonrelativistic theory $c$ is usually treated as a very large quantity.
-Nevertheless, the last term in Eq. (\ref{AG2}) is not large since we assume that $R$ is very large.
-The result for one particle given by Eq. (\ref{accel}) is now a consequence of the equations of motion for the Hamiltonian given by Eq. (\ref{AG2}).